oaeproject/Hilary/README.md

 node app.js
 ```

 And that's it, the server should now be up and running!
+You can optionally install bunyan for pretty-printed logs.

 You can access the admin page at http://localhost:2000/admin.html and login with `administrator - administrator`